 Ask to Leave the Feedback on the Shopping Experience

-Here you can give control of the situation but still gain feedback.
+Here you can give control over the situation, but at the same time gain feedback.
 Ask carefully if the user feels like leaving feedback.
-Describe why you find it necessary for your store and make sure to state why you are collecting such information – to create better service and bring better products.
+Describe why you find it necessary for your store, and make sure to state why you are collecting such information — to create better service and bring better products.

 It is crucial to create a text that is as short as possible.
-Longer text motivates people to leave the website for good.
+Longer text drives people to leave the website for good.

 Ask For the Subscription Format